yhaochen/WBM_Haqiqi_example_instruction/README.md

 wget https://wbm.unh.edu/v1.0.0/wbm_opensource_v1.0.0_Readme.txt
 ```

-Then download the WBM storage directory structure and its readme file:
+Then download the WBM storage folder structure and its readme file:

 ```
 wget https://wbm.unh.edu/v1.0.0/wbm_storage_v1.0.0.tar.gz
 wget https://wbm.unh.edu/v1.0.0/wbm_storage_v1.0.0_Readme.txt
 ```

-Then uncompress the storage directory file:
+Then uncompress the storage folder file:

 `tar -xvzf ./wbm_storage_v1.0.0.tar.gz`

 After this step you should see a folder called `wbm_storage_v1.0.0`.
-Its structure and corresponding data inside it is contained in this repository.

-### 2. Create a WBM container
+### 2. Create a WBM container and verify WBM installation

 A container is required to ensure the environment is the same when running WBM.
 To create a container, there are several options (again see details at https://github.com/pches/WBM_localPSUguide/blob/main/WBM_howTo.md).
 You may pick one from the two options (they are essentially the same).